-Parking throughout the grounds is $5 per day.
-Parking is available on our grounds via the Main Gate and the South Gate.
+Parking throughout the grounds is $10 per day (with the exception of Senior Day parking is $5.00).
+Parking is available on our grounds via the Main Gate and the South Gate, as well as the Train Gate for overflow parking.
 ADA parking is located at both gates.
 The Interstate Fair provides handicapped accessible parking spaces, more than code requirement, on a first-come, first-served basis.

 Public Address System